 Relief may be gained from elevation of the legs or stockings, but these are temporary and don’t address the underlying problem.
-Varicose veins have the potential to form blood clots, and these symptomatic veins can be considered a medical issue rather than a cosmetic one.
-Sclerotherapy is used to treat these problematic veins.
+Varicose veins have the potential to form blood clots, and these painful veins can be considered a medical issue rather than a cosmetic one.
+Sclerotherapy is used to treat these veins.
 The procedure consists of a series of small injections to help seal the vein from the inside, allowing the body to naturally redirect blood flow to healthy veins.

 The procedure involves a painless sclerosant, which is injected into the veins, causing them to shrink, close off and eventually disappear.
 Two to five treatments are often needed and results are long-lasting.

 The non-invasive procedure allows most patients to quickly return to their normal activities, although patients should not exercise for three days.
 Sclerotherapy can be used to treat veins on the face, hands, legs, arms and chest.

 Advantages of Sclerotherapy:

 - Minimal downtime

 - Less likely to stain skin